vishal3102/delta-demo/README.md

 # weather app
-this is demo for git and github.
+this is my weather app.